 We began flying to Tanzania from Kenya in 1959.
 Later, co-founder Stuart King visited Tanzania, responding to Bishop Yohana Madinda's request

 Through God’s grace, huge improvements in infrastructure over the last ten years have made travel easier and safer.
-As a result, we receive fewer requests from our partners.
+This has allowed us to focus on supporting the communities that need us the most.

 In 2014, after an extensive re-evaluation, it was decided that partner needs could best be served from a base in Arusha and through our work with Wycliffe Bible Translators in Mbeya.
 From there, MAF continues to facilitate medical care and evangelism to Tanzania's remotest regions.